Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 ### Skin Widgets - problems and limits

-Let's start by saying that _this add-on is not fully compatible with Skins Widgets_ due to unmanageability and poor integration provided by Widgets themselves.
+Let's start by saying that _this add-on is not fully compatible with Skins Widgets_ due to unmanageability and poor integration provided by Widgets themselves, therefore widgets are not officially supported.

 Therefore requests for help for problems caused by widgets will not be accepted.